 Enchanting Travels is delighted to have recently added Malaysia to its collection of global travel destinations.
 To really experience an in-depth and fruitful vacation, there’s no better way to explore a country than with your own personal travel experts.
-Senior Travel Consultant for Asia, Prathima Rijhwani, introduces you to the best of Malaysia.
+Senior Travel Consultant for Asia, Prathima Rijhwani, describes her experiences on a Malaysia tour with Enchanting Travels.

 Malaysia, has a tag line ‘Truly Asia’ and I would say this very much sums up the country.